manted/mtg_deck_pic/README.md

 The `DECKNAME` should be one of the text file names in the `/decklist` folder, without the `txt` extension.
 The generated image would be `/decklist/DECKNAME.jpg`.

 ### Card Names
-The card names in the decklists must match exactly the image names in the `/img` folder, without the `png` extension.
+The card names in the decklists must match exactly the image names in the `/img` folder, without the file extension.

-The individual card images must be in `png` format.
+The individual card image can be in `png`, `jpg` or `jpeg` format.

 ### Deck Picture Background
 The background of the generated image is `/img/background.jpg`.
 You can replace it with any image of your choice and regenerate the deck pictures.